Jeff Butler

 Jeff Butler (born February 26, 1958, in Madison, Wisconsin) is an American illustrator and comic book artist.
-Butler worked with the art department of TSR, Inc. for 5 years, illustrating products for the Dungeons & Dragons fantasy role-playing game and the Marvel Super Heroes role playing game, as well as Dragonlance novels.
+He worked with the art department of TSR, Inc. for five years, illustrating products for the Dungeons & Dragons fantasy role-playing game and the Marvel Super Heroes role playing game, as well as Dragonlance novels.

 Early life

 Jeff Butler was born in Madison, Wisconsin on February 26, 1958.
 He grew up playing sports, "But I was always drawing things when I was young.
 I was a mischievous little boy, and my mother used to stick me in the corner with paper and a pencil and tell me to draw to keep me quiet.
 Then came the comic books when I was a little older, much to the chagrin of my father.
 Mom thought the comic books were teaching me to read, but my father, who is a sportswriter for a Madison newspaper, thought they were no good for me."
 Butler elaborates on his comics pastime, "At first, I read all the DC Comics I could get my hands on, and then moved on to Marvel Comics ...
 I used to practice drawing the figures from the comic books."
 In high school, Butler continued drawing as well as his sports activities.
 "Oh geez, this is so corny, but I was the football captain who went out with the cheerleading captain."

 In junior high and high school (at Madison West High School), Butler discovered fantasy through the Conan the Barbarian paperback books, and later Fritz Leiber and Lord of the Rings books.
 In college, Butler studied sports illustration and did some portrait work, as well as doing some illustrations for newspapers, magazines, and posters on the side, and a Budweiser poster for the university football team.
 "I was a fine arts major in college (University of Wisconsin–Madison), but I ended up splitting my time between the university and Madison Area Technical College (MATC) so I could get some commercial art instruction."
 Butler played quarterback for the Wisconsin Badgers at university in 1977, but stopped because of a series of concussions.

 While in school, Butler met Mike Baron, who created the Nexus comic book with Steve Rude for Capital Comics.
 Baron sought Butler out after seeing a poster Butler had created for a UW-Madison fraternity rush.
 Butler and Baron collaborated for Capital, creating The Badger.
 "I worked on the first few issues of the comic book, but Capital was having some cash flow problems at the time, so they put their titles up for sale."